gradienthealth/pydicom-3/doc/tutorials/filesets.rst

 ....................

-The simplest way to add new SOP instances to the File-set is with the :meth:`~pydicom.fileset.FileSet.add` method, which takes the path to the instance or the instance itself as a :class:`~pydicom.dataset.Dataset` and returns the addition as a :class:`~pydicom.fileset.FileInstance`.
+The simplest way to add new SOP instances to the File-set is with the :meth:`~pydicom3.fileset.FileSet.add` method, which takes the path to the instance or the instance itself as a :class:`~pydicom3.dataset.Dataset` and returns the addition as a :class:`~pydicom3.fileset.FileInstance`.

-To reduce memory usage, instances staged for addition are written to a temporary directory and only copied to the File-set itself when :meth:`~pydicom.fileset.FileSet.write` is called.
+To reduce memory usage, instances staged for addition are written to a temporary directory and only copied to the File-set itself when :meth:`~pydicom3.fileset.FileSet.write` is called.
 However, they can still be accessed and loaded:

 .. code-block:: python